Skip to content

 Whereas the one table used the following format:

-The difference is the one table uses date and time, not just date.
-How is this important?
-Well, when the one job step executed on this table it got stuck in kind of a loop.
-The code was written to grab 500k records based on the date and TIME 13 months ago.
-So with every iteration, the time would change ever so slightly and the job would run forever (well, until midnight anyway).
+The difference is that one table stores date and time, not just date.
+How does that matter?
+When the job step executed against that table it got stuck in a loop.
+The code was written to grab 500,000 records based on the date and TIME 13 months ago.
+With every iteration, GETDATE() would return a slightly later time, the cutoff would shift forward by milliseconds, and the batch would never fully drain — the job would run forever (well, until midnight anyway, when the date rolled over and the loop finally resolved itself).